Harshat Mata Temple

 The Harshat Mata Temple (IAST: Harṣat Mātā kā Mandir) is a Hindu temple in the Abhaneri (or "Abaneri") village of Rajasthan, in north-western India.
-The temple is now dedicated to a goddess called Harshat Mata, although some art historians theorize that it was originally a Vaishnavite shrine.
+The temple is dedicated to a goddess named Harshat Mata, although some art historians theorize it was initially a Vaishnavite shrine.

 The original temple appears to have been built in the panchayatana style, which features a main shrine surrounded by four subsidiary shrines.
-Only parts of the main shrine now survive and they have been ruined and modified over several centuries, with the tall shikhara tower replaced by a roof-dome.
+Only parts of the main shrine now survive, and they have been ruined and modified over several centuries, with the tall shikhara tower replaced by a roof-dome.
 Much of the platform survives, with fragments of carved stones from the original structure, but most of the sculptures have been removed to the museums in Amber and Jaipur.

-No epigraphic evidence survives regarding the temple's construction, but based on an analysis of its architectural and sculptural styles, historians believe that it was built in the early 9th century, shortly after the construction of the adjoining Chand Baori stepwell.
+No epigraphic evidence survives regarding the temple's construction.
+The analysis of its architectural and sculptural style suggests it was built in the early 9th century, shortly after the adjoining Chand Baori stepwell was constructed.
 The temple's original builder is unknown, but historians theorize that it may have been built by a Gurjara-Pratihara king, possibly in association with a local Chahamana vassal.
 The temple is now protected by the Archaeological Survey of India, but remains in religious use.

 History

 Date

 The original Harshat Mata temple has been ruined and modified over several centuries.
-No epigraphic evidence been found regarding the construction of the temple or the Chand Baori stepwell connected with it.
-Based on similarities in style and carvings with the terraced temples of Paranagar and Mandore, the Chand Baori can be dated to 8th-9th century.
-The Chand Baodi was likely constructed before the temple, which can be dated to the 9th century based on stylistic grounds.
-Art historian Michael W Meister of University of Pennsylvania dates the temple complex to c.
+No epigraphic evidence regarding the temple's construction or the Chand Baori stepwell connected with it has been found.
+Based on similarities in style and carvings with the terraced temples of Paranagar and Mandore, the Chand Baori can be dated to the 8th-9th century.
+The Chand Baori was likely constructed before the temple, which can be dated to the 9th century based on stylistic grounds.
+Art historian Michael W Meister of the University of Pennsylvania dates the temple complex to c.
 800–825 CE based on architectural details.